LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 2 ](/Pictures/Figure2.png)

+I will keep the chip numbering according to the original scheme of the SAP-1 computer.

+So I will implement the schematic in the order given by this initial numbering.

 The original block diagram of the Central Processing Unit of the SAP-1 computer and implicitly of the ISAP-1 computer is:

 ![ Figure 3 ](/Pictures/Figure3.png)